 On August 12, 2020, in connection with the employment agreement entered into with Robert N. Weingarten, Mr. Weingarten was granted stock options to purchase 5,833 shares of the Company's common stock.
 The options can be exercised on a cashless basis.
 The options are exercisable for a period of five years at an exercise price of \$71.40 per share, which was equal to the closing market price of the Company's common stock on the grant date.
 The options vested 25% on August 12, 2020, 2021 and 2022, respectively, with the final 25% vesting on August 12, 2023, subject to continued service.
 The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$400,855 (\$68.718 per share), of which \$100,214 was attributable to the portion of the stock options fully vested on August 12, 2020 and was therefore charged to operations on that date.
-The remaining unvested portion of the fair value of the stock options is being charged to operations ratably from August 12, 2020 through August 12, 2023.
-During the three months ended June 30, 2023 and 2022, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$24,985 and \$24,985, respectively, with respect to these stock options.
-During the six months ended June 30, 2023 and 2022, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$49,695, respectively, with respect to these stock options.
+The remaining unvested portion of the fair value of the stock options was charged to operations ratably from August 12, 2020 through August 12, 2023.
+The Company recorded charges to general and administrative costs in the consolidated statement of operations of \$11,806 and \$25,259 for the three months ended September 30, 2023 and 2022, respectively, with respect to these stock options.

 On April 9, 2021, the Board of Directors appointed Gil Schwartzberg to fill the vacancy created by a former director's resignation.
 In connection with his appointment to the Board of Directors, and in accordance with the Company's cash and equity compensation package for members of the Board of Directors, Mr. Schwartzberg was granted stock options to purchase 25,000 shares of the Company's common stock, exercisable for a period of five years at an exercise price of \$32.00 per share (the closing market price on the grant date), vesting 50% on the grant date and the remainder vesting 12.5% on the last day of each subsequent calendar quarter-end until fully vested, subject to continued service.
 The fair value of these stock options, as calculated pursuant to the Black-Scholes option-pricing model, was determined to be \$753,611 (\$30.144 per share), of which \$376,800 was attributable to the portion of the stock options fully vested on April 9, 2021 and was therefore charged to operations on that date.
-The remaining unvested portion of the fair value of the stock options was being charged to operations ratably from April 9, 2021 through June 30, 2023.
-However, vesting of these stock options terminated on October 30, 2022, the date that Mr. Schwartzberg died.
-During the three months and six months ended June 30, 2022, the Company recorded charges to general and administrative costs in the consolidated statement of operations of \$42,228 and \$83,992, respectively, with respect to these stock options.
+Although the remaining unvested portion of the fair value of the stock options was being charged to operations ratably from April 9, 2021 through June 30, 2023, the vesting of these stock options terminated on October 30, 2022 as a result of the death of Mr. Schwartzberg on that date.
+The Company recorded charges to general and administrative costs in the consolidated statement of operations of \$42,692 and \$126,684 for the three months and nine months ended September 30, 2022, respectively, with respect to these stock options.